funcool/promesa/doc/user-guide.md

 **NOTE:** the `@` reader macro only works on JVM.

-The factory will be executed synchronously (in the current thread) but if you want to execute it asynchronously, you can provide an executor:
+The factory will be executed synchronously (in the current thread) but if you want to execute it asynchronously, you can provide an executor (JVM only):

 ```clojure